DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 *   q NQ: A number of queues (=ports) per lcore (default is 1)

+*   --[no-]mac-updating: Enable or disable MAC addresses updating (enabled by default).

-To run the application in linuxapp environment with 4 lcores, 16 ports and 8 RX queues per lcore, issue the command:
+To run the application in linuxapp environment with 4 lcores, 16 ports and 8 RX queues per lcore and MAC address updating enabled, issue the command:

 .. code-block:: console